Rosexalba/css-lessons/css-selectors/notes.md

 # Basic selectors
 - These selectors apply styles to elemeents based on tag names, classes, IDs and attributes.

-# Universal Selector:
+# Universal:
-- 'the star' targets all elements on the page.
+- the universal selector targets all elements on the page.

-  Example: the universal selector: in this example removes default margin padding from all elements and if wanted to you can change all text to a certain color
+  Example: the universal selector: * using 'the star' in this example removes default margin padding from all elements and if wanted to you can change all text to a certain color

         * {
             margin: 0;